hapticssymposium-org/hs2026/site/content/presenting/technical-papers.md

 For Preview Videos, authors may use YouTube’s automatic closed captioning functionality, but are encouraged to review and edit the closed captions after they are generated.

-For Supplemental Videos, authors should directly “burn” closed captions into the video, due to technical limitations in IEEE Xplore.
+For Supplemental Videos, authors should directly “burn” closed captions into the video due to technical limitations in IEEE Xplore.
 In other words, these captions are not provided as a text file, but rather as subtitles in the video itself (this is called “open captioning”, rather than “closed captioning”, because the captions are always visible).

 If you have questions or need assistance with any of these activities, please reach out to the Equity, Diversity, and Inclusion Chair <mailto:edi@hapticssymposium.org>.